The Healing Garden

 The Truth and Reconciliation Commission

 In March 2015, Edmonton hosted the last national event of the Truth and Reconciliation Commission.
 The Truth and Reconciliation Report (TRC) was created as a component of the Indian Residential Schools Settlement Agreement and strives to document the truth of the survivors, families and communities who were part of the experience.
 This has been an historic time for our country that will help us to pave a path for all of us to walk together with respect and mutual understanding.
-To learn more about the TRC please click here.

 The Healing Garden will be located along the Red Willow Trail on the Northside of the Sturgeon River, across from St. Albert Place.
 St. Albert Place is home to City Hall, St. Albert Public Library, Musée Héritage Museum, Arden Theatre, several artist’s guilds and visual arts studios.
 The building was designed by renowned architect Douglas J. Cardinal.
 Echoing the curves in the winding river, Cardinal’s building is typical of his nature-focused design.
 His Blackfoot and Métis background provided him with a clear vision for designing gathering spaces for communities.
 St. Albert Place is the centre of many of the City’s major events and celebrations.